Harry McClure Johnson: Early life

-Harry McClure Johnson was born on May 13, 1886 in Peoria, Illinois.
+Johnson was born on May 13, 1886, in Peoria, Illinois.
 His father, Albert Tilford Johnson was the founder and president of the principal banking house of Peoria, Illinois.
 His mother Elizabeth Breading McIlvaine Johnson was a High School Teacher in Peoria.

 He went to Peoria High School and graduated as the Salutatorian in the Class of 1903.

 He then graduated in 1907 with the very highest honors from Princeton University in 1907 where he delivered the Latin salutary at the commencement on June 12.
 He studied law at Northwestern University Law School.
 There he received the degree of LLB (the Latin abbreviation of Legum Baccalaureus, also known as the Bachelor of Laws) in 1910.
-Harry McClure Johnson received Highest Honors for General Excellence as Academic senior honormen Bachelor of arts course in History, Politics and Economics from Princeton University.
+Johnson received Highest Honors for General Excellence as Academic senior honormen Bachelor of Arts course in History, Politics and Economics from Princeton University.

-He moved for a short time to Chicago where he was associated with the law firm of Scott, Bancroft & Stevens from 1912 to 1915.
+He moved for a short time to Chicago, where he was associated with the law firm of Scott, Bancroft & Stevens from 1912 to 1915.

 Military life

-Harry McClure Johnson participated in two military training camps for civilians in 1915 and 1916.
+Johnson participated in two military training camps for civilians in 1915 and 1916.
 However, due to a major surgical operation in 1917, he was unable to serve in the military until late 1918 when he was granted the position of first lieutenant.
-He served in the quartermaster general's office in Washington D.C.
+He served in the quartermaster general's office in Washington, D.C.
 Following his departure from the army, Harry worked as an assistant counsel for the Emergency Fleet Corporation construction division in Philadelphia for over a year.
 Later, he practiced law on the Pacific Coast in British Columbia and California.
 Eventually, he established his headquarters in Chicago, where he has been practicing for more than a decade.
 He served in the United States Army in 1918.
 After the Armistice and during the years 1919 and 1920 he was engaged as counsel in the Legal Department of the United States Emergency Fleet Corporation in Philadelphia.

-Life as a Lawyer
+Life as a lawyer

-On December 23 1910, Harry McClure Johnson from Peoria, Illinois was admitted to practice law after taking the Illinois bar examination.
-He made his home in Winnetka, Illinois which was in Cook County just 16 miles north of Chicago.
+On December 23, 1910, Johnson was admitted to practice law after taking the Illinois bar examination.
+He made his home in Winnetka, Illinois, which was in Cook County just 16 miles north of Chicago.
 Returning to practice in Chicago in 1921 he joined the predecessor of the firm of which he was a partner at the time of his death – Offield, Mehlhope, Scott & Poole.